vhendriks81/structurizr-local/readme.md

 Open up the folder with VSCode and it should mention it's seeing a devcontainer asking if it should open up the devcontainer instead.
 Click yes.

-Alternatively you can run "Remote-Containers: Reopen in Container" using the command pallet
+Alternatively you can run "Remote-Containers: Reopen in Container" using the command pallete

 ## Using
 Edit the diagram(s) in /dsl (see demo.dsl for example, which you can remove)